dgerabagi/aiascent-dev/prompt.md

 - **Description:** An analysis of the foundational skills required for the V2V pathway, derived by working backward from the Virtuoso's workflow.
 It prioritizes cognitive skills over traditional programming syntax.
 - **Tags:** v2v, curriculum design, foundational skills, data curation, critical thinking

+#### A57.
+V2V Academy - C58 Response Analysis and Strategic Gaps
+- **Description:** An analysis of the artifacts created in Cycle 58, showing their alignment with the source transcripts and identifying strategic gaps in the V2V Academy's planning.
+- **Tags:** v2v, curriculum design, analysis, strategy, self-reflection

 ### III.
 Curriculum Design & Content

 #### A53.
 V2V Academy - Curriculum Outline